What is “real” maple syrup? When is maple syrup made? How are trees tapped? What are maple syrup’s health benefits? Discover nature’s liquid gold!

 Maple trees are tapped when temperatures alternate between freezing and thawing.
 Nighttime temperatures must drop below freezing (in the 20s), and daytime temperatures must reach 40 to 50 degrees.
 Before winter, the maple trees store starch in their trunks and roots, which gets converted into sugar.
 As spring nears, the sap thaws and the sugar in the sap rises up the tree.

 You need cold nights to make “sugarers” happy, so unseasonably warm winters isn’t good for the harvest.
-What happens when it’s not the right temperatures?
+What happens when it’s not the right temperature?
 Well, some seasons are good, some aren’t.
 Agriculture’s not for wimps!
 We weather the ups and downs.

-How Do You Tap a Tree?
+How Do You Tap Trees for Maple Syrup?

 Do all trees produce sap?
 Yes, but it’s the sugar maple that has the highest content of sugar in the sap.
 Red maples can be tapped, too.